glenr4/RefactorThis/readme.md

 - I have added logging to file for the purposes of this exercise, however in a production environment I would use Azure Application Insights or something similar

+- I added paged results for the GET all products/product options endpoints as they could potentially return a large amount of results, which would adversely affect the performance of the system

 ## Security
 - Don't display detailed debug information in Production as this gives insight into the system that a hacker may be able to exploit